hansbuehler/cdxbasics/README.md

 ## version

 Framework to keep track of versions of functions, and their dependencies.
-Main use case is a data pipeline where a change in version of down a dependency tree should trigger an update of the "full" version of the respective top level calculation.
+Main use case is a data pipeline where a changes in versions =down a dependency tree should trigger an update of the "full" version of the respective top level calculation.

 The framework relies on the `@version` decorator which works for both classes and functions.
 Applied to either a function or class it will add a member `version` which has the following properties:

 * `version.input`: the input version as defined with `@version`.
 * `version.full`: a fully qualified version with all dependent functions and classes in human readable form.
 * `version.unique_id48`, `version.unique_id64`: unique hashes of `version.full` of 48 or 64 characters, respectively.
+You can use the function `version.unique_id()` to compute hash IDs of any length.
-* `version.dependencies`: a hierarchical list of dependencies.
+* `version.dependencies`: a hierarchical list of dependencies for systematic inspection.

-Note that dependencies and all other information will only be resolved upon a first call to any of the properties.
+Note that dependencies and all other information will only be resolved upon a first call to any of these properties.

 Usage is straight forward: